 Workplaces should also record any accidents that have taken place in their accident log book.

-What is a risk assessment?
 A risk assessment is a process whereby a qualified person assesses a working environment in order to identify hazards.
 A hazard is something that puts workers and other individuals at risk of office-based accidents and injuries.
 After that, the assessor will define the level of risk a hazard poses.
 Finally, they will apply control measures to the hazard.
 Control measures are actions that remove or reduce a health and safety risk.

-Have you been injured in an office accident that was not your fault?
 If the accident took place because your employer neglected to carry out a risk assessment, you may be eligible to claim compensation.
 Contact Accident Claims UK about making an office injury claim today.

 There are many kinds of accidents and injuries that can happen in offices, though not all of them can form the basis of a successful office accident claim.
 To make a claim, you must be able to prove that your injuries were caused as a result of negligence.